How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 All businesses should follow the government’s latest workplace guidance for employers and employees: COVID-19 on how to work safely during the coronavirus pandemic and the guidance on how to maintain physical distancing in the workplace.

-It is important that all businesses work together to ensure we Test, Trace, Protect to minimise the spread of infection and we expect all sectors to consider how they can operate in a way which minimises the need for face to face contact, and where that can’t be avoided, adopt procedures that ensure social distancing.
+It is important that all businesses work together to ensure we Test, Trace, Protect to minimise the spread of infection.
+We expect all sectors to consider how they can operate in a way which minimises the need for face to face contact, and where that can’t be avoided, adopt procedures that ensure social distancing and minimise risk.

 As well as government guidance, we encourage all professionals to speak to their representative bodies and familiarise themselves with the guidance that these bodies have prepared for their specific sectors.